 Here's the truth: most software apps grasp at any excuse to file a patent.
 Whether the patent actually protects the app isn't relevant.
 In this transient cyberworld, "deterrence", "marketing" and "perceived value" is much more important that "protection".

 Linkedin's patent doesn't cover its system.
 It merely protects Linkedin's specific method of measuring the accuracy of endorsements ‐ something that few users care about.
 Surprised?
 You shouldn't be.
 Software patents are primarily filed for marketing and deterrence purposes.
 Don't expect the patent to "protect" the new software app.
 Airbnb is a great case‐in‐point.
 It took a flyer with a very broad patent.
 Six years on, Airbnb's patent application is still "pending"; likely invalid.
 Not a problem!
 It remains 100% effective as a deterrent.
 Amazon did patent its 1‐click ordering method in the US, but waved the white flag, abandoning the patent application everywhere else ‐ it just wasn't inherently patentable.
 But, were you assuming that patent protection was the goal?
 This Amazon patent was valued and formed the basis for a sale and leaseback financing arrangement.
-In other words, Amazon's patent was primarily used to provide cheap financing to Amazon.
+In a surprising twist, Amazon's patent was primarily used to provide cheap financing to Amazon.
 Think that's odd?
 Then you'll be knocked over with Facebook's patent strategy.
 The odd‐one‐out is Twitter: Twitter's patent actually seems to protect a feature of its app ‐ supplying tweets to followers in a format selected by the follower.
 Not a big feature, but a feature nonetheless.

 Linkedin started in 2002 and now boasts 590 million users and $5.3 billion in revenue.